Seasonal Affective Disorder and Neurodivergence: Coping Strategies for Winter Depression

 However, it is understood that a combination of factors can contribute to SAD, including:

-Melatonin: A hormone in the body that regulates your sleep and mood.
-Melatonin levels typically increase in the darkness.
-Higher melatonin levels during the winter months can trigger sleepiness and depressive episodes.
+Melatonin: A hormone that regulates your sleep and mood.
+Higher melatonin levels in darker months can trigger sleepiness and depressive episodes.

 Serotonin: This neurotransmitter plays a crucial role in mood regulation.
-Lower serotonin levels are often associated with feelings of depression, which can occur more frequently during fall and winter.
+Lower serotonin levels in the winter and fall may lead to seasonal depression.

-Negative Thinking Patterns: Individuals who tend to experience stress, anxiety, and negative thoughts may be more susceptible to developing SAD.
+Negative Thinking Patterns: Individuals who tend to experience neurodivergent traits, high stress, or anxiety may be more susceptible to developing SAD.

 Risk Factors for Seasonal Affective Disorder